apache/tooling-trusted-release/docs/test-user-flows.md

 First, [start a new release in the ATR web UI](https://release-test.apache.org/).

-You can then use the [`build-and-rsync-to-atr.yaml`](https://github.com/apache/tooling-asf-example/actions/workflows/build-and-rsync-to-atr.yaml) workflow to build Python wheel files an upload them to the ATR.
+You can then use the [`build-and-rsync-to-atr.yaml`](https://github.com/apache/tooling-asf-example/actions/workflows/build-and-rsync-to-atr.yaml) workflow to build Python wheel files and upload them to the ATR.

 Then, start a vote in the ATR web UI.
 This cannot be linked here because the URL will depend on which project and version you use.